bdavis9725/Sentiment-Analysis-Honours-Thesis/README.md

 - Saved models that can be re-ran and evaluated again without the need for re-training

 # Important Note
-- To run the code yourself, comment out the 5th code block where twitter credentials would be.
+- To run the code yourself, comment out the 5th code block where twitter credentials would be